nathankot/nathankot.github.io/source/_posts/2013-09-14-how-to-use-your-own-version-of-node-on-heroku-for-a-rails-app.markdown

 ```

 Newer distros of node are all under the URL format above Again [take a
-look at this link][node-versions] to see if it applies to you
+look at this link][node-versions] to see if it applies to you.

 Grant List and View permissions of your new bucket to everyone (Heroku will
-need to use this bucket to download binaries)
+need to use this bucket to download binaries.)

 We need to make sure that we send the correct AWS credentials when uploading
 to the bucket: